jakobap/aaron/004-advanced-rag.md

 # Challenge 4: Advanced RAG - "The Email Alchemist" 📧

-> ⚠️ **Note:** This challenge is currently under development.
-While you can review the codebase and understand the concepts, the full implementation is not yet available.
-Stay tuned for updates!

 ## Introduction

 Welcome to the most complex challenge yet!
 As "The Email Alchemist", you'll transform a simple RAG system into a sophisticated multi-step pipeline using LangChain.
 Your mission is to build an AI assistant that can: